-- Alternative DP6.1: Less growth and change on Ampthill - Alternative DP6.2: More growth and change on Ampthill - 15.3.28 Alternative DP6.1 (Less growth and change on Ampthill) would fail to take opportunities to make better use of under-utilised land to provide additional housing, or to address existing issues relating to the layout and form of the estate, which impacts on the quality of the local environment, accessibility through the area, overlooking, and the safety of the public realm and designated public open space.
-It

-- may generate a benefit in relation to noise impacts as it would avoid providing additional housing next to the railway line, and reduce impacts on existing communities. - 15.3.29 Alternative DP6.2 More growth and change on Ampthill: Positive impacts could include making more efficient use of land through creating higher densities of housing, in an area with good public transport connections.
-Greater intervention would also provide the potential to further increase the accessibility and legibility of the estate. - 15.3.30 However, depending on the approach taken, additional levels of intervention may begin to harm the quality of the residential environment, community cohesion and built fabric in the area, with potential increases in the level of disruption on the community.
-The impact on privacy, amenity and safety needs to be balanced with wider policy objectives.
+- Alternative DP6.1: Less growth and change on Ampthill - Alternative DP6.2: More growth and change on Ampthill - 15.3.29 Alternative DP6.1 (Less growth and change on Ampthill) would fail to take opportunities to make better use of under-utilised land to provide additional housing, or to address existing issues relating to the layout and form of the estate, which impacts on the quality of the local environment, accessibility through the area, overlooking, and the safety of the public realm and designated public open space.
+It may generate a benefit in relation to noise impacts as it would avoid providing additional housing next to the railway line, and reduce impacts on existing communities. - 15.3.30 Alternative DP6.2 More growth and change on Ampthill: Positive impacts could include making more efficient use of land through creating higher densities of housing, in an area with good public transport connections.
+Greater intervention would also provide the potential to further increase the accessibility and legibility of the estate. - 15.3.31 However, depending on the approach taken, additional levels of intervention may begin to harm the quality of the residential environment and built fabric, with potential increases in the level of disruption on the community.